Disclaimer: Naruto does not belong to me. Not even a little bit.

-"Do you have anyone to suggest, then?"
+"Do you have anyone to suggest then?"
 I asked politely, curiosity in his answer, having me anxiously shift my position.

 Hiruzen noticed and recognized my curiosity, and the rest of his facade was broken.
 He gave a slow, knowing smile.
-"I have quite a few people who would be honored to be the temporary guardian for the Senju heiress."
+"I have quite a few people who would be honored to be the temporary ward for the Senju heiress."

 Then spit it out!
 I wanted to say, curling my toes.